Sunday, August 2, 2026

 1. Travel has become a part of our past and who we are.
 We’re comfortable with it.
 We’re always thinking about the next trip after the one we’re about to take.
 We identify as travelers, not tourists.

 2. We love adventure and surprises, not knowing how the day will unfold.
 It keeps us alert and on our toes.
-The constant problem solving and decision-making can be tiring, but we think it helps keep us young at heart.
+The constant problem solving, language barriers, and decision-making can be tiring, but we think it helps keep us young at heart.
 However, as we age, we are starting to opt for more comfort and predictability.

 Happening upon and enthusiastically participating in